Some of the numbers presented in this website may not be the most recent available

 The area fell under Dutch control for most of the 18th Century but Singapore remained a backwater until 1819 when Sir Stamford Raffles acquired it from the Sultan of Johore for the East India Company as a trading post.
 It was ceded to the UK as part of the Straits Settlements in 1826 after which a big influx of Chinese immigrants arrived to work as labourers.

-In 1965 it left Malaysia to become a country in its own right and is now a wealthy centre of commerce, finance and transport with industries such as oil refining and rig building.
+In 1965 it split from Malaysia to become a country in its own right and is now a wealthy centre of commerce, finance and transport with industries such as oil refining, rig building and technology.

 Singapore consists of 63 islands, including the main island called Pulau Ujong, connected to Malaysia via two causeways.
 Jurong Island, Pulau Tekong, Pulau Ubin and Sentosa are the largest of the smaller islands.
 The highest point is Bukit Timah Hill at 164m.
 Land reclamation projects have increased the country’s size by nearly a quarter since the 1960s, including merging a number of the islands.